o15y/eiva/README.md

 - `meetings.guests`

 You might also have to make some of these changes after running `npx prisma migrate up --experimental` because it would overwrite the database schema.

+#### Database hanging

+Sometimes, the Prisma database hangs (blocks the main thread) during the initial tests.
+The trick is to `rm -rf eiva` and re-clone, install, and start the app.

 ### Differences in `_staart`